sguox002/leetcode/amazon.md

 997	Find the Town Judge	49.8%	Easy	*
 trust: outgoing, trusted: incoming, net=n-1;
-there is another similar by calling API: find the celebrity 674	Longest Continuous Increasing Subsequence	46.0%	Easy	* 196	Delete Duplicate Emails	45.0%	Easy	*
-572	Subtree of Another Tree	44.5%	Easy	*
+there is another similar by calling API: find the celebrity 572	Subtree of Another Tree	44.5%	Easy	*** using same tree.
-219	Contains Duplicate II	38.6%	Easy	*
-69	Sqrt(x)	35.0%	Easy	*
-204	Count Primes	32.2%	Easy	*
+204	Count Primes	32.2%	Easy	***
+using flags. all 1 and use sieve to mark all multiples.

-535	Encode and Decode TinyURL	80.9%	Medium	*
+535	Encode and Decode TinyURL	80.9%	Medium	***
+hashmap. using 0-9a-zA-Z, assign an int to string and then using the id to convert to string.
-1628 Design an Expression Tree With Evaluate Function 80.6%	Medium	* 339	Nested List Weight Sum 76.3%	Medium	*
+339	Nested List Weight Sum 76.3%	Medium	***
+consider a tree structure and use dfs. consider it also as an array

 861	Score After Flipping Matrix	73.6%	Medium	*
+greedy. fix the first col.
-1277	Count Square Submatrices with All Ones	72.9%	Medium	* 1448	Count Good Nodes in Binary Tree	70.6%	Medium	* 979	Distribute Coins in Binary Tree	69.7%	Medium	*
+1277	Count Square Submatrices with All Ones	72.9%	Medium	* dp ending with, use dp[i-1,j],dp[i,j-1],dp[i-1,j-1]

+1448	Count Good Nodes in Binary Tree	70.6%	Medium	* 979	Distribute Coins in Binary Tree	69.7%	Medium	***
+get count and +abs(cnt) to ans.
-442	Find All Duplicates in an Array	68.9%	Medium	*
+442	Find All Duplicates in an Array	68.9%	Medium	* do check the sample. similar to 443.

-986	Interval List Intersections	68.3%	Medium	*
-1043 Partition Array for Maximum Sum	66.9%	Medium	*
+1043 Partition Array for Maximum Sum	66.9%	Medium	***
+partition and the subarray sum is the max*subarray size. subarray length <=k. dp, partitioning. we can apply pq to find the max and save time to O(nlogn) + sliding window.

-78	Subsets	65.0%	Medium	*
+78	Subsets	65.0%	Medium	***
+backtracking, combination.

 1236 Web Crawler 64.6%	Medium	*
+craw all links under tha same host. (host find / position) dfs or bfs are all fine. see 1242 web crawler multithreaded.
+multithreading: need process the queue by a nmber of threads, accessing the queue shall be protected. thread start/exit conditions.

 1167 Minimum Cost to Connect Sticks 64.4%	Medium	*
+a list of stick length, combine at the cost x+y, return min cost to connect all.
+greedy: using pq.

-1190	Reverse Substrings Between Each Pair of Parentheses	64.1%	Medium	* 230	Kth Smallest Element in a BST	62.5%	Medium	*
+1190	Reverse Substrings Between Each Pair of Parentheses	64.1%	Medium	*** using stack for string processing. after get the string in bracket, reverse it and then connect with string in stack (using vector is better)

+230	Kth Smallest Element in a BST	62.5%	Medium	*
+- O(N) is trivial
+- O(nlogn) count
+- bst change often? ***

-856	Score of Parentheses	62.4%	Medium	*
+856	Score of Parentheses	62.4%	Medium	***
+using stack: need two stack one stack store the char, the other stores the score. (actually the char stack is not needed.)
+()() is the base for adding score,
+(()) need to update and unwrap to store one in the stack.

 426	Convert Binary Search Tree to Sorted Doubly Linked List 61.1%	Medium	* 1004 Max Consecutive Ones III	60.7%	Medium	*
 216	Combination Sum III	60.2%	Medium	*